What is a perm? And how does it work?

 Hair coloring and perms

-Even if you don’t bleach or highlight your hair, it should be noted that you can’t dye your hair seven to ten days after getting a perm.
+Even if you don’t bleach or highlight your hair, it should be noted that you can’t dye your hair seven to 10 days after getting a perm.
 Dying your hair involves opening up the outer layer of the hair follicle (also known as the “cuticle”) and depositing color inside.
 If dyed too soon, you run the risk of washing out the perm you just got.
 This will leave you with a new color but no perm, essentially washing money and time straight down the drain.
+Try to wait for a lasting perm and a lasting hair color.

 Water exposure and perms